Cuthbert Bardsley: Formative years

-Cuthbert Bardsley was born at Ulverston in Cumbria on the 28 March 1907, the youngest of six children of a Church of England vicar, Norman Bardsley, and his wife Annie Killick.
+Cuthbert Bardsley was born at Ulverston in Lancashire on the 28 March 1907, the youngest of six children of a Church of England vicar, Norman Bardsley, and his wife Annie Killick.
 In 1909 his father became vicar of Lancaster where Bardsley spent his childhood.
 He came from a family steeped in the tradition of Anglicanism who, within three generations, produced 29 priests and three bishops.
 In addition to Bardsley, consecrated in 1947, his lineage included John Wareing Bardsley, Bishop of Carlisle (1892–95) and his uncle Cyril Bardsley, Bishop of Peterborough (1924–27).

 Cuthbert was educated at Summer Fields School, Oxford and entered Eton College in 1919.
 At 6' 6" in height when fully grown he was a natural sportsman and Bardsley excelled at sport and showed aptitude for art.
 A regular attender at Eton college chapel Bardsley left Eton in 1926 ... still a nominal adherent of the Lord but far from a committed follower...

 At New College, Oxford, Bardsley read Modern Greats enlisting wholeheartedly in the activities of the Oxford Group, an evangelical grouping founded by Frank Buchman that called for a moral crusade into society.
 Ultimately Bardsley distanced himself from Buchman but throughout his years as a pastor he retained an evangelical zeal to take the Christian message into all parts of society.
 Oxford cemented Bardsley's belief in ...Christianity with a purpose... and by 1930 he was on a path to ordination.